 The 3-tier was too high, as you can see it in the photo below.
 I ended up doing the small plate on one candlestick, and the two bigger plates in a 2-tier.

 I forgot to take a picture of this step (bad blogger!!), but I just used this gorilla glue to glue the candlestick to the plate.

 You just line the rim of the candlestick with glue, press into place, and leave to set for a few hours.
 I then applied a bit of extra glue around the seam where the two pieces meet for extra security.
 That gorilla glue is fabulous stuff though – these puppies aren’t going anywhere.

 And the two-tier.
 Perfect for bigger items like necklaces or bracelets.

 An easy project with such a sweet result.
-Plus it’s nice to have my jewellery back on display again and not jumbled in a ziploc.
+Plus it’s nice to have my jewelry back on display again and not a huge jumbled mess!

 How do you store your jewellery?
 Have it up on the wall or displayed on a shelf?
 I am dreaming about my future closet in our house and planning a serious accessories area.
 Can’t. wait.

 Head over to the DIY Project Gallery for a whole lot more where those came from!

 And want to know where I get most of my jewelry from?

 I bookmark my fave pieces over on my tastemaker page here.